ssteveminq/retinanet_ros/README.md

 ## Compile

-make a new catkin workspaces
+make a new catkin workspace

 ```
 mkdir py38_ws